Long term problems are the hardest to deal with and a Mortgage is one of the longest term problems most people face.

 *As a brief aside I have no desire to mutilate or bite any animal or anything for that matter it’s just an analogy so don’t fire bomb me please :-)

 Thankfully though the secret to beating these long term problems isn’t actually making big changes, it’s the opposite.
 True behavioural change is something most humans resist even without knowing why, they just “feel” wrong about it due to our in built cautious nature so to put in place a permanent change you have to quite literally sneak it in.
 The changes have to be positive, you have to have the means to do it and you have to have a trigger.
 For me, the trigger is pay day.
-Whenever pay day hits and I see my account full of digital cashiola, I (out of habit now) go to my spread sheet and fill out the number that my mortgage is now at.
+Whenever pay day hits and I see my account full of digital cashiola, I (out of habit now) go to our Excel Mortgage Calculator and fill out the number that my mortgage is now at.
 This is a positive thing because it shows me just how much closer we are to paying off our mortgage and it is of course easy to do as it’s just a web page to browse to and only takes 2-3 minutes of my time.

 The true secret to beating long term problems is that you fight them in very small, regular bites over such a long period of time that you never even notice you’re beating them until one day you wake up and… oh – you’ve won.